wssimms/gssquared/Docs/DevelopLog.md

 * what about generating the scanline bits in actual bits, instead of in bytes.
 I would be moving 8x less data around.
 This doesn't help once we get to the IIgs of course but would for the legacy II modes.

 But I -still- have the entire display in VRAM texture that I can use to create thumbnails.
 And in RAM I can stuff into the clipboard.

+(Just tested on linux - this made an even bigger performance improvement there, I have frame draws getting down to 100us!
+I wonder how windows will react..) ok, I got build working on Win with PROGRAM_FILES=ON.
+The other causes it to try to insert /share/blah. still need to switch windows to use cpkg.